European countries - VAT Rates Guide

 North Macedonia VAT Rates

-• Standard rate - 18% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 18% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 5% - Applies to essential food products, accommodation services, or accommodation with breakfast, books as well as electronic/digital textbooks, brochures, and similar printed materials, newspapers, and other periodicals;
+Reduced rate - 5% - Applies to essential food products, accommodation services, or accommodation with breakfast, books as well as electronic/digital textbooks, brochures, and similar printed materials, newspapers and other periodicals, children's picture books, books as well as electronic/digital drawing and coloring textbooks for children, and cartographic products of all kinds

 Moldova VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

 Montenegro VAT Rates

-• Standard rate - 21% - Applies to delivery of products and services performed by the taxpayer in the course of his activities for a fee and product import;
+Standard rate - 21% - Applies to the delivery of products and services performed by the taxpayer in the course of his activities for a fee and product import

-• Reduced rate - 7% - Applies to essential products for human consumption, medicines, books, accommodation services;
+Reduced rate - 7% - Applies to essential products for human consumption, medicines, orthopedic and prosthetic devices, and public transportation services

 Norway VAT Rates

-• Standard rate - 25% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 25% - Applies to all taxable supplies of goods and services, with some exceptions

 Russia VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 22% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 10% - Applies to sale of food products, goods for children, periodicals and book products, and medical goods;
+Reduced rate - 10% - Applies to the sale of food products, goods for children, periodicals and book products, and medical goods

 Serbia VAT Rates